 If you're the proud owner of a new Pomeranian puppy, you're going to love this page!
-Find lots of easy-to-follow advice, tips and information to help you care for your new Pom properly.
+Find lots of easy-to-follow advice, tips and info. to help you care for your new Pom.

 Pomeranians (often called 'Poms') might look like adorable powder puffs, but they're spunky little dogs who have a whole lot of personality crammed into those cute little bodies!

 They're highly intelligent, confident, lively and definitely extroverts, but can be suspicious of strange dogs and people, and think they are 'guard dog' material.